dokku/dokku-letsencrypt/README.md

 dokku-letsencrypt is the official plugin for [dokku][dokku] that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
 During ACME validation, your app will stay available at any time.

-**Note:** By running this plugin, you agree to the Let's Encrypt Subscriber Agreement automatically (because prompting you whether you agree might break running the plugin as part of a cronjob).
+> By running this plugin, you agree to the Let's Encrypt Subscriber Agreement automatically (because prompting you whether you agree might break running the plugin as part of a cronjob).
+>

-**Note:** If you like Let's Encrypt, please consider [donating to Let's Encrypt](https://letsencrypt.org/donate).
+> If you like Let's Encrypt, please consider [donating to Let's Encrypt](https://letsencrypt.org/donate).

 ## Installation